linpeisong/d3-process-map/README.md

   conditions an object must meet for the constraints to be applied.
   * **Position constraints**:  These constraints should have the properties `weight`, `x` (optional) and `y` (optional).
-On each iteration of the force layout, node positions will be "nudged" towards the `x` and/or `y` values given, with a force proportional to the `weight` given.
+On each iteration of the force layout, node positions will be "nudged推动" towards the `x` and/or `y` values given, with a force proportional to the `weight` given.
   * **Link strength constraints**:  These constraints should have the property `strength`, which is a multiplier on the link strength of the links to and